A Step-by-Step Guide to Sharing Your Podcast on YouTube

 There’s nothing wrong with sticking to your tried-and-tested podcasting platform.
 After all, the increased popularity of audio content means 32% of all Americans listen to podcasts at least monthly (that’s around 90 million people)!
-However, if you want to expand your audience and become more discoverable on search engines, consider cross-posting your podcast to YouTube.
+However, if you want to expand your audience and become more discoverable on search engines, consider also posting a video version of your podcast on YouTube.

-Here’s why you should consider sharing your podcast to YouTube: when it comes to SEO, Google loves it (it owns it, after all).
-It also has a massive audience of 1.8 billion users, all of who are seeking out the next series to love.
-When using it, it can be tempting to release an audio-only version of your podcast episodes accompanied by a static image thumbnail.
+When posting your podcast on YouTube, it can be tempting to release an audio-only version of your podcast episodes accompanied by a static image thumbnail.
 It’s convenient, takes less time, and opens your focus towards your podcast content itself.

 Unfortunately, that’s the wrong approach to take.

 Since YouTube is a video platform, its audience expects video—and view stats support this.
 Despite view counts possibly saying you get a decent amount on your episode, “fake” podcast videos made up of static images lose 90-95% of their audience within the first 90 seconds.

 In this article we’ll instruct you on how to format your podcast into a YouTube video and avoid the problem of viewers dropping off early.
 Then, in the second part we will walk through how to livestream a video.
 These steps are:

 If you don’t have the time or skills to create custom animations for your podcast episodes, take a video recording of yourselves and your guests instead.
 This is known as a “talking head” video.
 In terms of video quality, the easy part is that now even smartphones have the capability to take high-definition video, so you won’t need to invest too much into additional cameras.

 What does matter now is orientation, layout, and presentation.